-Following Yuknavitch’s reading and Q&A, we’ll have our popular Open Mic where up to nine local writers will read 5 minutes of their original work.
+Following Hill’s reading and Q&A, we’ll have our popular Open Mic where up to nine local writers will read 5 minutes of their original work.

 Admission for the evening is $5.

-The Writers’ Series Reading Group will meet the Thursday prior to Lidia’s reading, March 13th, 6:30 pm at the Manzanita Library.
-Everyone is invited to bring a friend to all events.
+The Writers’ Series Reading Group will meet the Thursday prior to Hill’s reading, September 18th, 6:30 pm at the Manzanita Library.
+Everyone is invited to bring a friend to both events.

 The Pine Grove Community House is located at 225 Laneda Avenue.